nathan-franz/nathan-franz.github.io/_publications/2020-11-econletters.md

 collection: publications
 category: manuscripts
 permalink: /publication/2020-11-econletters
-excerpt: 'This paper shows that two ideas in population ethics---the intuition against adding miserable lives (the sadistic conclusion) and the appeal of adding happy ones (mere addition)---are logically equivalent.
+excerpt: 'With Dean Spears.
+This paper shows that two ideas in population ethics---the intuition against adding miserable lives (the sadistic conclusion) and the appeal of adding happy ones (mere addition)---are logically equivalent.
 Under mild assumptions, you can''t accept one without accepting the other.'
 date: 2020-11-01
 venue: 'Economics Letters'
 paperurl: 'https://www.sciencedirect.com/science/article/pii/S016517652030330X'